The term paper should have been handed in in the semester before last...

 If you are interested, please contact our office.

-Have you had a severe mental health crisis or a stay in hospital?
-Or are you suffering from a mental illness?
+Has there just been a severe mental health crisis or a stay in hospital?
+Or a mental illness in general?

 Many affected students find that they are often only able to cope with the demands of their studies and everyday life to a limited extent.
-This group helps them to organize their studies with the help of learning techniques and realistic time and work planning.
-Step by step, new ways of structuring everyday life more appropriately are tried out.
+This group helps them to better manage the organization of their studies, for example with the help of realistic time and work planning.
+From week to week, ways of structuring everyday life more appropriately are tried out.

-As a social support group, it makes it easier to gradually take the strain and strengthen student self-confidence, even with existing (performance) restrictions.
+The group provides social support and makes it easier to gradually take on more pressure and strengthen student self-confidence, even with existing (performance) restrictions.

 The group offer is intended as a supplement to psychotherapeutic treatment.